 Because the best sessions are the unexpected, the ones where they take a life of their own, and that can’t happen if you are tracing a blueprint.

-2. The other type of difficult session is if your personality clashes with your client.
+2. When your personality clashes with your client.

-Instead of having fear of difficult sessions, know that they come with the journey of coaching.
+Instead of fearing difficult sessions, just know that they come with the journey of coaching.
 They’re inescapable.
 But they are gold to learn and grow from.

 Coaching is a rapidly growing field that is continuously evolving.
 Even for seasoned coaches, there’s always more to discover.
 If you’ve not already earned your ICF coaching certification, there’s no better time than now to get started!

 JRNI Coaching: Vibrant community.
 Evidence-based life coach training.
 Lifetime support.